ealcober/Improving-Streaming/README.md

 # Improving Streaming

-## This readme differs slightly from the one provided on github.
+## This readme differs slightly from the one oficially presented.

 # https://github.com/ealcober/Improving-Streaming.git